Color theory is both the science and art of using color.

 When it comes to design, it’s essential to fully grasp the mechanics behind both of them to optimize your designs in the best way possible for their intended use.
 It would help if you understood the basics of the two-color systems when designing and consulting someone with the experience to guide you through the process.

-RGB stands for Red, Green, and Blue and is the color system coded on almost every computer and mobile device so that the colors are displayed consistently across all manner of devices.
+RGB stands for Red, Green, and Blue and is the color system coded on almost every computer and mobile device so that the colors are displayed consistently across all devices.

-The CMYK color system is generally for print products, and it stands for Cyan, Magenta, Yellow, Key (Black).
+The CMYK color system is generally for print products and stands for Cyan, Magenta, Yellow, and Key (Black).
 When printing, the ink mixes at varying degrees to create the images being printed.

-There’s a lot to consider when it comes to ensuring you are printing the correct colors.
-This includes all the branding things you may consider printing like flyers, business cards, stickers, billboards, and even physical merchandise.
+There’s a lot to consider regarding ensuring you are printing the correct colors.
+This includes all the branding you may consider printing, like flyers, business cards, stickers, billboards, and even physical merchandise.

-There’s a lot to consider when it comes to your marketing, and picking colors, and a logo is the best place to start.
-Our cultural differences can even have various effects on feelings.
+There’s much to consider regarding your marketing; picking colors and a logo is the best place to start.
+Our cultural differences can even have various effects on our feelings.

 Something happy and bright in another country can easily be depressing in another based on its history.
 Even something as simple as tweaking a color’s hue or saturation can evoke an opposite feeling, so it’s not a decision that should be taken lightly.